-Often, the terms doctorate degree and doctor of philosophy, or Ph.D., are used interchangeably.
+Is a doctorate a PhD?
+Often, the terms doctoral degree and doctor of philosophy, or Ph.D., are used interchangeably.
 This isn’t 100% accurate, though.
 There are subtle but important differences that set a doctoral degree apart from a Ph.D. degree.
 These differences are critical to understand before you plan your own path through higher education.

-Professional doctorates qualify someone to work in a specific profession.
-This includes things like a Doctor of Medicine (M.D.), a Doctor of Business Administration (DBA), or a Doctor of Education (Ed.D.).
-Degree holders with a professional doctorate are qualified to work at the highest level within their field.
+Degree holders with a professional doctorate degree are qualified to work at the highest level within their field.

 These professional degrees culminate in a dissertation which must be defended in front of a group.
 A dissertation, like a thesis, is a lengthy and involved paper that incorporates research and applies a theory to make advances within the field.

-Some of the most common fields for a professional doctorate program are:
+Some of the most common fields for a professional doctoral program are:

 - Physical therapy